neuroinformatics-unit/NeuroBlueprint/docs/source/specification.md

 # The Specification

-Following the BIDS specification, we //tag specifications as //check REQUIRED, RECOMMENDED and OPTIONAL.
+Following the BIDS specification, we mark specifications as *required*, *recommended* and *optional*.